Czech Connect Airlines

 Czech Connect Airlines was an airline based in Ostrava, Czech Republic.
 Its main base was Brno-Tuřany Airport.

 History

-Czech Connect Airlines operated scheduled flights to Russia and CIS; and charter flights for travel agencies to various popular summer destinations.
-Selected flights also offered available tickets for individual travellers.
+The air carrier was established as Central Charter Airlines and started unscheduled operations in May 2010 with Boeing 737 jetliners.
+In the course of 2011 the corporate name was changed to Czech Connect Airlines.
+After this it started scheduled flights to Russia and CIS and charter flights for travel agencies to various popular summer destinations.
+Selected flights were also available for individual travellers.
 In January 2012, the company announced bankruptcy and stopped its activities.